Restricted Receptive Fields for Face Verification: Methodology

 In this approach, we demonstrate that by making only minor modifications to a standard CNN backbone, it is possible to learn a compact feature space shared across all restricted receptive fields, enabling verification through patch-level comparisons.
 Following the training setup of \cite{deng2019arcface}, instead of processing the entire $112 \times 112$ face image to obtain a global representation, we extract features from $28 \times 28$ (RRFNet-28) and $56 \times 56$ (RRFNet-56) image patches.
 While this approach constrains the receptive field of the network, it enhances the transparency of verification decisions by decomposing similarity into local regions.

 Comparison of the proposed RRFNet approach with the ResNet \cite{he2016deep} is depicted in Table \ref{rrfnet_vs_resnet}.
 While traditional approach with ResNet produce a $512$-dimensional representation from the entire face image, our approach extracts $512$-dimensional representations for each restricted receptive field.
-At the end of the RRFNet, a global representation is obtained as the mean of the patch representations enabling expression of the global similarity as patch similarities.
+At the end of the RRFNet, a global representation is obtained as the mean of the patch representations enabling expression of the global similarity as patch similarities (illustrated in Fig. \ref{fig:patch_similarity}).

-\textbf{Patch-level Similarity Metric.} Typically, cosine similarity between two $512$-dimensional face representations, extracted from a pretrained recognition model, is used for face verification.
+\textbf{Patch-level Similarity Metric.} Typically, the cosine similarity between two $512$-dimensional face representations, extracted from a pretrained recognition model, is used for face verification.
 In our approach, the global face representation is defined as the mean of the patch-level representations.
-This formulation shows that the similarity between two images can equivalently be expressed in terms of dot products between their patch representations.
+This formulation implies that the similarity between two images can equivalently be expressed in terms of the sum of dot products between all pairs of their patch representations.